 The process of changing the raw materials into outputs we eat, wear, and use.

 Getting the processed products to places like grocery stores and farm markets.

 Advertising agricultural products in places like TV and radio ads, magazines and newspapers, and the internet to help people know about them.

 Putting unused or waste products into recycling, compost, or garbage processes.

-What happens to the raw materials between the land and you?
-It depends on the product.
-Which goes through more steps: grain between the field and your cereal box and bread, or carrots between the field and your salad bowl?
+While most raw materials go through all these steps, some spend more time in processing than others.
+Why do you think that is?
+Which takes more time: grain between the field and your cereal box and bread, or carrots between the field and your salad bowl?
 What about your quarter-pound burger?
-It started out as a thousand-pound steer eating corn, soybean meal, and grass.
+It started out as a thousand-pound steer eating grass, corn, and soybean meal.
 Your bread began as “amber waves of grain” and your wooden hockey stick as a tree.